8 Best Freshservice Connectors for IT Service Management

 Challenge: Your connector handles 50 tickets per day fine, but when a major incident creates 500 tickets, syncs slow to a crawl or fail entirely.

 Solution: Load-test your integration before peak periods.
 Understand your connector’s rate limits and throughput capacity.
-For high-volume scenarios, use connectors specifically designed for enterprise-scale synchronizations, just like Exalate.
-Implement queue management and throttling to prevent overwhelming the API.
+For high-volume scenarios, use connectors specifically designed for enterprise-scale synchronizations, like Exalate, which handles throttling and queue management internally.
+Implement alert thresholds so you know when sync queues are growing faster than they’re being processed.

 Complex Multi-System Workflows

-Challenge: You need to sync Freshservice with Jira SM, ServiceNow, and Freshdesk simultaneously.
+Challenge: You need to sync Freshservice with Jira Service Management, ServiceNow, and Freshdesk simultaneously.
 Each pair requires different logic.
 Managing three separate integrations becomes a nightmare.

-Solution: Use an iPaaS platform that handles multi-system workflows from one dashboard.
-A Freshservice connector like Exalate supports integration networks, not just peer-to-peer connections.
+Solution: Use an integration platform that handles multi-system workflows natively.
+Exalate supports integration networks, not just peer-to-peer connections, so you can manage multiple integrations from one environment with different sync rules for each connection.

 Frequently Asked Questions